Golf Tutorials

 1. Become Part of the Augusta Community

-If you're serious about this goal and have the flexibility, relocating to Augusta or a the a o. a surrounding area is the most effective step.
-If moving isn’t an option, find ways to a to i ' i d become a 'd connected community from afar.
-Get deeply involved in civic groups like the Rotary Club, the Chamber of Commerce, or local Augusta-based charities that have deep roots in the community.
+If you're serious about this goal and have the flexibility, relocating to Augusta or the surrounding area is the most effective step.
+If moving isn’t an option, find ways to become connected to the community from afar.
+Get deeply involved in civic groups like the Rotary Club, the Chamber of Commerce, or local Augusta-based charities that have deep roots in the local Augusta, GA, community.
 Businesses often volunteer their employees for tournament week committees.
-By becoming a valuable part a of these networks, you organically meet the very a of the nd people who are a connected a to the und of the tournament committees.
+By becoming a valuable part of these networks, you organically meet the very people who are connected to the tournament committees.
 Your reputation as a reliable and committed person needs to precede you.

 2. Look at a Corporate / Sponsor Path